Package 'chromatographR'

 Description

-Export peak table in csv or xlsx format according to the value of format.
+Exports peak table in csv or xlsx format according to the value of format.

 Usage